-In 1971, I made a strange decision… after about a year of being on my own, working as a deckhand on barges and central-office phone system installer on Army bases, I thought I’d join the Air Force as a way to get a degree (since I had cut the cord by dropping out of college halfway through Freshman year).
-There is more about this strange epoch in my Prehistory of a Technomad story so I won’t repeat it here… but this is a little treasure from a long-buried reel of 8mm movie film.
+In 1971, I made a strange decision… after about a year of being on my own, working as a deckhand on barges and then installing Autovon central-office phone systems on Army bases, I thought I’d join the Air Force as a way to get a degree (since I had cut the cord by dropping out of college halfway through Freshman year).
+There is more about this strange epoch in my Prehistory of a Technomad story so I won’t repeat it here… but this is a fuzzy little treasure from a long-buried reel of 8mm movie film.
 I had been working at Fort Benning in Georgia, and drove home to Kentucky to drop off all my worldly goods before getting transported to Lackland AFB for Basic Training.
 Surreal memories…

 You must log in to post a comment.